 EAP 1560 ENGLISH FOR ACADEMIC PURPOSES, GRAMMAR (3 CREDITS)

 The aim of this course is to provide non-native students of American English with the linguistic elements necessary to develop grammatical competence at the high intermediate level.
 Successful completion of this course requires a grade of “C” or better.

+Students may apply up to a maximum of 12 credit hours of EAP college-level credits toward a degree

 PREREQUISITES FOR THIS COURSE: